 Free radicals are often mentioned in skincare, but what are they?
 These are unstable atoms that can oxidise and damage your skin, speeding up the appearance of ageing.
 If you live in a city, they can be caused by pollution.

 Free radicals can disrupt the skin’s barrier, “causing internal stress to the skin and hyperpigmentation”, Ms Brackenbury says.

 Vitamin C is an antioxidant that can fight free radicals.
 Dr Murad says it brightens the skin and, as we can’t produce it naturally, it’s “an essential ingredient to look for”.

 Ms Brackenbury refers to stress as the invisible enemy because it “causes inflammation in the skin, largely caused by a fragile, weakened skin barrier”.

-Most of us are altogether too familiar with stress-induced breakouts, but how does it link to dark patches?
 “A compromised skin barrier will be more vulnerable to hyperpigmentation, as it will always be in defence mode,” Ms Brackenbury explains.
 “Once the skin is in defence mode, there is no stopping the melanin from being produced.”